 In addition to the size of the krewe and crowds, the parade itself has grown through the years.
-It starts in the Marigny at 2 p.m. on Lundi Gras Monday and marches toward Treme, where it now meets up with a second Dead Beans Parade (a skeletal-costumed spinoff of the Red Beans) that starts at the Pitot House on Bayou St. John and meanders through Mid-City to end in Treme as well.
+It starts in the Marigny on Lundi Gras Monday and marches toward Treme, where it now meets up the Dead Beans Parade (a group bringing a Día de Muertos vibe to Mardi Gras) and Krewe of Feijao (a group combining Cajun and Brazilian culture) for one big bunch of beans.

 Why Red Beans on Monday?

-New Orleans is full of cherished food traditions, but few are more tied to the city’s identity than its love – OK, we admit it, obsession – with red beans.
+New Orleans is full of cherished food traditions, but few are more tied to the city’s identity than its love for – OK, we admit it, obsession with – red beans.

 Why?
 No one knows for sure – because it’s just been something that, well, has always been – but the most popular theory traces back to the fact that ham was traditionally served at Sunday suppers in New Orleans.
 The leftover ham bone, of course, still had tons of flavor, so it was often stewed with a big pot of red beans the next day (Monday was typically laundry day) so dinner could simmer on the stove all day while the women were tending to the day’s household chores.
 Read more about this red bean tradition.

-Regardless of where or how it started, the city’s fascination for red beans knows no boundaries today and is now a beloved culinary tradition for all who live or visit here.
+Regardless of where or how it started, the city’s fascination with red beans knows no boundaries today and is now a beloved culinary tradition.

 Ready to see – and taste – for yourself?
-Visit the Red Beans Parade website for more information and routes, then check out our Louisiana Red Beans and Rice recipe to enjoy this tasty tradition at home.
+Check out our Louisiana Red Beans and Rice recipe to enjoy this tasty tradition at home.